Mjvolk3/torchcell/notes/src.torchcell.sequence.genome.scerevisiae.s288c.md

 ## S288C DNA length for DNA LLMs

 Around 32 genes are under 6kb... need to find a way around this.
 Also made mistake thinking the nucleotide transformer could handle 60kb... whoops.
 We can still use the Enformer for these large windows.
 Could also use 3 embeddings to capture the gene with nt transformer.
 Looks like this is the largest gene in yeast `YKR054C, length: 12278`

+## Gene class looks more like ORF

+This is actually looks more like an ORF since we care most about seq between start and stop codons.
+We should be able to move most of the Gene methods into the `ABC` then require an `abstractmethod` for setup where defining dictionaries etc.